josejhkim/tp/docs/DeveloperGuide.md

 **MSS**

-1. User decides to add a new guest.
+1. User decides to add a new Person.
-2. User to enters the guest details in the following correct format:
+2. User to enters the person details in the following correct format:
    `addPerson n/john Doe p/81231234 e/JohnDoe@gmail.com a/123 Kent Ridge d/None r/YES`
 3. WeddingHero validates the entered details.
-4. WeddingHero adds the guest to the current wedding's guest list.
+4. WeddingHero adds the person to the current wedding's guest list.
-5. WeddingHero displays a confirmation message that the guest has been successfully added.
+5. WeddingHero displays a confirmation message that the person has been successfully added.
    Use case ends.

 **Extensions:**